A recent report from the Legal Aid Justice Center found that one in every six Virginia drivers has a suspended license.

 In South Carolina, that might be a 4-point offense.
-In Virginia, however, it’s a 6-point violation (and a misdemeanor reckless driving charge!).
+In Virginia, however, it’s a 6-point violation.

-Because points on a Virginia license are assigned by Virginia law, you will lose 6 points on your license in this case.
+Because the points on your Virginia license are assigned by Virginia law, you will lose 6 points on your license in this case.

 Demerit Points for Minors